So You Want to Be a Data Scientist? Read This First

 🔟 Failure Isn’t the End—It’s the Process

-Not every model will work.
-Not every project will succeed.
-And that’s okay.
+Not every project will succeed - and that’s okay.

 The best data scientists fail, learn, and adapt—because every failure teaches you something new.